Optical Biometry – Myths & Science

 Optical Biometry measures up to the Retinal Pigment Epithelium (RPE)

-This is the most common thought I have come across when interacting in the clinics.
+This is the most common thought I have come across when interacting with clinicians.
 While this is true, this is only half truth.
 In fact, the ability of the optical biometers to measure till the RPE does not contribute to its accuracy.
 To understand this, let me take a step back and state that the distance from the tear film/corneal epithelium to the RPE is the Optical Path Length (OPL).
 The OPL is however, converted back to the geometric Axial Length ( tear film/epithelium to inner limiting membrane) by an inbuilt formula.
-For example, the first partial optical coherence based optical biometry (IOL Master 500), converted the OPL back to GAL or geometric axial length by the formula :
+For example, the first partial optical coherence based optical biometry (IOL Master), converted the OPL back to GAL or geometric axial length by the formula :

 The more recent Swept Source OCT based biometry device have similar conversion metrics to convert the OPL into GAL.